Ledz-go/Project-Overview/README.md

 # Project-Overview
 The architectural and logical overview for the LEDZ GO project

+## User Interaction
+The user will interact in the following way with the system:
+- Choose between the different saved scenarios
+- In a scenario:
+  - Choose the mood (automatic function)
+  - Issue a direct command to a light
+  - Create new mood
+  - Set up scenario
+- Create new scenario

 ## General Architecture
 The image bellow describes the general architecture for the project.
 We can distinguish 3 different agents in the project :
 - **Smartphone** : Containing the application the user will interact with